We are accepting submissions for the Autumn 2018 issue.

 Rust+Moth will publish no previously published works, unless we ourselves request them.
 Individual rights revert to authors upon publication.
 By submitting your work, you affirm you are the sole author and maintain all right for your work.
 We request that any poem republished from Rust+Moth be properly cited.
 We reserve the right to nominate works published in Rust+Moth for honors such as the Pushcart Prize, Best of the Net, etc. Rust+Moth will inform authors of such nominations via email.

 While we would love to be able to provide financial remuneration and free issues to the artists whose work we publish, unfortunately we don’t have the budget to do so at present.
 However, we do all we can to help you find your audience, including publication in print and on our website, promotion on our social media outlets, and a dedicated page with your bio and web links on our site.
 In addition, our editors sometimes write reviews of poetry chapbooks.
 These reviews are free to authors for use in the promotion of their work.
-Due to time constraints, we offer these reviews only to poets whom we have nominated for the Best of the Net or the Pushcart Prize.
+Due to time constraints, we typically offer these reviews only to poets whom we have nominated for the Best of the Net or the Pushcart Prize.